Hagtronics/statistics-scripts/general-statistics-python/readme.md

 ## Statistical Analysis Of The Data,
 The first plot shows the: Mean, Trend of the Data and the 3 sigma upper and lower control limits based
 on the analyzed data.
+The various analysis lines on the chart may be toggled one and off (see above).

 ![image](https://github.com/Hagtronics/statistics-scripts/blob/main/general-statistics-python/statistics.png)

 ## Histogram Analysis Of The Data,
 The second plot is a histogram of the input data.
+Also showing: Mean, and the 3 sigma upper and lower control limits based
+on the analyzed data.
+The various analysis lines on the chart may be toggled one and off (see above).

 ![image](https://github.com/Hagtronics/statistics-scripts/blob/main/general-statistics-python/histogram.png)